Shared Lives

 Shared Lives care and support may include:

-• Long term accommodation and support
+• Live-in accommodation and support

 • Day time support